Career or contribution - title

 2. Decide as soon as possible which career you really want.
 To find your dream career in science, start here: The 8 best tips to find your dream job in science

 4. Learn how to pursue a successful career in academia to provide for yourself and your family.
+Economic stability is crucial to be a good scientist.
 Consider enrolling in a course to learn the career secrets nobody told you.

 Only focusing on strategy is a drag